arpanneupane19/TodoListApp/README.md

 This is a Todo list app where you can create todo's.
-You can delete them if you don't want to do them, and mark them as completed once they have been completed.
+You can sign up and then make todo's.
+You have the option to delete them and to complete them once they have been completed.

 Made in: